Reporting to the Associate Director of Upward Bound programs, the

 Meet with each participant a minimum of one time per month.

 interactive activities for students.

-Attend monthly tutorials during the academic year to chaperon,
+Attend monthly programming during the academic year to chaperone,

 assist, and/or counsel participants.

 The minimum requirement for this position is a master's degree in

 Excellent communication skills.